Peter Gunnarsson Rambo: Origin of the name

 Olsson (1995) says that the surname Rambo can be translated as "raven's nest" (ramn+bo).
 It was chosen for Ramberget (or "Raven Mountain") on the island of Hisingen, which today is part of Gothenburg.
+Ramberget was called Ramboberget (Rambo Mountain) on Swedish maps from the 17th century.

 Rambo apple

-Peter Kalm, a Swede who traveled in North America between 1748 and 1751, wrote in his diary about his interview with Peter Rambo, grandson of Peter Gunnarsson Rambo.
+Peter Kalm, a Swedish explorer and botanist who traveled in North America between 1748 and 1751, wrote in his diary about his interview with Peter Rambo, grandson of Peter Gunnarsson Rambo.
 Peter Rambo, the younger, told him that his grandfather "had brought apple seeds and several other tree and garden seeds with him in a box."
 The first Rambo apple tree may have been produced from one of these seeds.
 William Coxe's A View of the Cultivation of Fruit Trees, and the Management of Orchards and Cider, published in 1817, indicates that the Rambo was much cultivated in Delaware, Pennsylvania, and New Jersey, and took "its name from the families by whom it was introduced into notice."
 The Rambo is confused with, but is not closely related to, the French Summer Rambo.
 Because of the confusion, the Rambo has also been called the Winter Rambo.

 The novelist David Morrell says that he chose the name John Rambo for his First Blood action hero because he was inspired by "the sound of force" in the name.
 He encountered the Rambo apples in Pennsylvania.